legendarycode3/shared-wallet/README.md

   It includes: </br>
   * `Ownership Management`
-      * Assigns the contract deployer
+      * Assigns the contract deployer as the immutable owner.